qusp/orange3/scripts/make-installer/readme.txt

 Making a source code release:
+* make sure that the venv, .git, and .idea folders have been removed from cpe/ and vpe/
-* pick all folders (except for python), and the license.rtf file
+* pick all folders (except for python), and the license.rtf and changelog.txt file
 * compress them into a .zip archive
 * name the resulting file neuropype-community-src-x.y.z.zip
   (x,y,z being version number parts).